 We are very excited to announce our acquisition of a Noritsu minilab 3502, a Noritsu HS 1800 and A Noritsu V30 film processor.
-These are (or where) state of the art film processing systems that used to sit in the back of every Boots and Woolworths store and always gave off that distinct lab smell when you walked in.
+These are (or weere) state of the art film processing systems that used to sit in the back of every Boots and Woolworths store and always gave off that distinct lab smell when you walked in.

 These machines have been purchased predominantly to facilitate the use of our free darkrooms (the developing film part is boring compared to using an enlarger and seeing your prints develop!)
 This means that we cannot sustain the volume throughput required to keep the chemistry of the machines in check.

-Therefore, we are offering for 35mm and 120 film:
+Therefore, we are offering for 35mm film:

-Medium resolution (Image size ~4mb) development & scanning £4 a roll sent via email
+Medium resolution (Image size ~4mb) development & scanning £6 a roll sent via email

 High resolution (Image size ~20mb) development & scanning £10 a roll

-Negatives returned (up to 20 rolls) – £3.00
+Negatives returned (up to 3 rolls. £1 per roll after this) – £3.00

-6×4 prints – £5.00 a roll including postage and packaging
+6×4 prints – £7.00 a roll including postage and packaging

 Please send your films to: